 However, there are some exceptions in extraordinary circumstances where the above procedures might be covered.

-For example, while liposuction and tummy tucks are rarely are considered cosmetic, if a person is morbidly obese and has psychiatric conditions that the extra weight has caused, insurance might cover it.
+For example, while liposuction and tummy tucks are rarely are considered cosmetic, if a person is morbidly obese and has psychiatric conditions that the extra weight has caused, insurance might cover this plastic surgery.

-Example Of Other Plastic Surgery Procedures That May Be Covered
+Examples Of Other Plastic Surgery That May Be Covered

-Nose jobs, or rhinoplasty, are usually considered cosmetic procedures.
-However, if a person has a lot of trouble breathing through the nose, insurance may cover it.
+A nose job, or rhinoplasty, is usually considered a cosmetic procedure.
+However, if a person has a lot of trouble breathing through the nose, it may be covered by insurance.

 If you think that your breast surgery could be medically necessary, you will need to submit forms and additional information from your doctor to the health insurance company.
 Depending on the insurer, they may want you to have physical therapy, lose weight, and attempt alternatives before considering covering it.